 Counselor, Psychiatrist, Physician (non-psychiatrist), Physician Assistant, Psychologist, Peer Specialist/Peer Support

 Estimated Time to Complete

 How to Earn Credit

-Participants who wish to earn AMA PRA Category 1 Credit™, CE credit for psychologists, or a certificate of participation may do so by attending the live presentation and completing the evaluation.
+Participants who wish to earn AMA PRA Category 1 Credit™, CE credit for psychologists, or a certificate of participation may do so by completing all sections of the course, including the evaluation.
+A multiple choice quiz is provided based on the content.
+A passing score of 75% must be achieved.
+Retakes are available for the test.
 After evaluating the program, course participants will be provided with an opportunity to claim hours of participation and print an official CME certificate (physicians), CE certificate (psychologists), or certificate of participation (other disciplines) showing the completion date and hours earned.

 Continuing Education Credit

 The American Psychiatric Association (APA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The APA designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Psychiatric Association is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The American Psychiatric Association maintains responsibility for this program and its content.

 Faculty and Planner Disclosures